IndEcol/pymrio/doc/source/api_references.rst

    IOSystem.get_DataFrame
    IOSystem.get_extensions

-For the extensions, it is also possible to receive all data (F, S, M, D_fp, ...) for one specified row.
+For the extensions, it is also possible to receive all data (F, S, M, D_cba, ...) for one specified row.

 .. autosummary::